 Hospitals across the country must be equipped with a fully fledged intensive medical care unit in Chennai.
 Mostly required for patients who need continuous monitoring facilities, or in critical, accident and trauma cases, the CCU or the ICU is one of the most important parts of a hospital.
 As it caters to patients with serious injuries and critical illness, visiting anyone in a CCU is overwhelming.
 However, with the best care one can get here, it is a ray of hope in the life of the victim.
 Introduction of the CCU/ICU units into the medical system goes a long way back though the modern facilities and systems are the gift of research in the field of medical science.
 It is found that during the war, Florence Nightingale separated seriously injured or wounded soldiers from the rest while providing them treatment.
 This helped greatly in bringing the mortality rate down as the critically injured patients received better care and continuous monitoring.

-Hospitals usually have well-established departments to handle cases of various diseases and disorders depending upon the capacity and the professional expertise available in the hospital.
+Hospitals usually have well established departments to handle cases of various diseases and disorders depending upon the capacity and the professional expertise available in the hospital.
 These departments are home to highly qualified and dedicated doctors who specialize in a particular area of medicine.
-The various departments of hospitals usually are Gynecology, Pediatrics, Neurology, Cardiology, Orthopedics, Nephrology, Urology, Dental, Gastroenterology, Internal Medicine, ENT, and others.
-However, all these departments need strong and dedicated support from the ICU or the CCU.
-The critical care unit in Chennai with the team of expert doctors, intensivists and support staff provides the utmost care and best treatment to the victims in need of care to come out of the trauma.
+The various departments of hospitals usually are: Gynecology, Pediatrics, Neurology, Cardiology, Orthopedics, Nephrology, Urology, Dental, Gastroenterology, Internal Medicine, ENT and others.
+However, all these departments need a strong and dedicated support from the ICU or the CCU.
+The CCU with the team of expert doctors, intensive its and support staff provides utmost care and best treatment to the victims in need of care to come out of the trauma.